 In the planning stages of the video, it's important to establish the goal of the video - what action or feeling do you want the audience to do/have?
 Whatever may be the answer, make sure that message is 100% clear.

 Be mindful not to add on to that message other information that will clutter up and obscure the main point of the video.
-This is quite the challenge for security awareness when there is so much information we want to convey all the steps in one fell swoop - but resist the urge!
+This is quite the challenge for cyber security awareness when there is so much information we want to convey all the steps in one fell swoop - but resist the urge!
 Instead, consider breaking the information up into micro-content.
 Creating a series around a topic is one way to share a lot of information in bite-sized viewings.

-From an educational point-of-view, if you're educating people on things that are rather complicated, you want to empower your audience.
+From an educational point of view, if you're educating people on things that are rather complicated, you want to empower your audience.
 You don't want to overwhelm your audience.

 Create a list of common questions, concerns, and objections that the audience has and see how you can direct the conversation to try and answer some of those questions through the course of the recording.
 The end result will be having not only your edited piece but also extra snippets of insight that can also be used to drip out to your organization on a similar theme in short insights.

-Once you have a general idea of what you want your content to be, ask yourself what is the audience's motivation to care about your message?
+Once you have a general idea of what you want your content to be, ask yourself what is the audience's motivation to care about your message.

-Even if you don't think the audience initially is motivated to care - as is common in security awareness! - there are ways to try and instil a reason to do so in the viewer.
+Even if you don't think the audience initially is motivated to care - as is common in security awareness! - there are ways to try and instill a reason to do so in the viewer.
 Some of the ways Elisheva mentioned include: